lucasdutraf/data-structures/README.md

 # Data structure exercises
-This repository contains some data structure problems resolutions, for personal practicing
+This repository contains some data structure problems resolutions, for personal practicing and sharing knowledge